 - Or web chat with 211

-- LTC free transit from March 20 - April 5, board at rear doors (front for accessibility), self-screen for illness
+- LTC free transit to May 31st, board at rear doors (front for accessibility), self-screen for illness

 - Ontario has halted evictions and placed a moratorium on issuing new eviction notices for tenants

 - Canada has frozen student loan payments for six months

 - those who currently have a driver’s license will not lose it